SAP Articles

 - Supply Chain Planning

-- Tight integration with Microsoft tools: Excel, Teams, Power BI, Power Apps
+- Seamless integration with Microsoft products such as Excel, Teams, Power BI, and Power Apps

 Limitations:

-- Configuration can be overwhelming — it’s powerful but not always intuitive
+- Configuration can be complex.
+It is powerful but not always intuitive

-- Some manufacturing-specific features may require ISV solutions or extensions
+- Some advanced manufacturing features require ISV solutions or third-party extensions

 6. Acumatica